 To run the dwarfextract test successfully, bfd.h needs to be installed in a standard place, so install binutils-dev (or the equivalent for your release) to get bfd.h.

-On a modern machine this should run in about two hours and the final message should say PASS (the tests run 3 sets of similar tests, set each taking about 40 minutes, each will print PASS as it ends if successful --- and FAIL if not successful).
+On a modern machine running directly on the host the tests should run in about two hours and the final message should say PASS (the tests run 3 sets of similar tests, set each taking about 40 minutes, each will print PASS as it ends if successful --- and FAIL if not successful).
 Unless the components in the libdwarf source build correctly the tests cannot pass.
-Unless you are running Ubuntu GNU/Linux or FreeBSD 9.1 you may have more work to do to run the tests.
-Partly because the tests depend on having a known-good version of dwarfdump and dwarfdump2 in the distribution.
+Unless you are running Ubuntu GNU/Linux or FreeBSD 9.1 you may have more work to do to run the tests, partly because the tests depend on having a known-good version of dwarfdump and dwarfdump2 in the distribution.

-If use the Ubuntu or FreeBSD objects in the distribution to run a regression test won't run in your test environment you could build dwarfdump.O and dwarfdump2.O to test with as follows:
+If the Ubuntu or FreeBSD objects in the distribution won't run in your test environment you could build dwarfdump.O and dwarfdump2.O to run tests: